NazarovN001/business-diagrams/README.md

       4. Specify conditions if there are branches;
    3. Specify the beginning and end of the object life cycle.
 5. Indicate your answers in the turn-in file ex04\_<product prefix>\_tst.xxx (xxx is an extension).

-💡 [Tap here](https://forms.yandex.ru/cloud/65b9094273cee7087396703b/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.